rachaelcodes/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 3: January 2, 2016
+**Today's Progress:** Learnt how to use the Terminal.
+Then how to use the Terminal to add to projects on GitHub - added old styling randomizer files.
+Also added another [Enlight.ml](https://enlight.ml/) project folder to a new repo on GitHub - again, using the Terminal.

+**Thoughts:** How will I remember all those shortcuts?
+I guess I'll be returning a lot to Terminal how-tos.
+I think there are some things I'll always prefer doing not on Terminal (e.g. copying files) - in some ways, I work quite visually.
+I guess it's about whatever leads to the tidiest workflow.
+Also, it doesn't do well with file names including spaces.
+Speech marks seemed OK as a workaround, but it's something I'll bear in mind when naming directories in the future.
+Also, I made a very minor (>1 line of code) change to a file, which didn't get picked up as a change on either GitHub Desktop or in the Terminal.

+**Next Steps:**
+* Make changes to styling randomizer (leave text editor for now)
+* Keep practicing CodeWars
+* add 'ignore' files [advice](https://help.github.com/articles/ignoring-files/) to landing page; all 'starter' files to the text-editor repo

+**Links to work:** [Text Editor](https://github.com/rachaelcodes/text-editor) - it's a real mess at the moment.

 ### Day 2: January 1, 2016
 **UPDATE:** Completed an extra Codewars kata - a 5kyu one!